About Israeli Salad

 Ranin is an educator, a leader and an activist in her community, She believes that education and knowledge are the key to reshaping the Israeli society to a democratic state.

 Ranin’s educational experience includes leadership roles at ‘Hanoar Haoved Vhalomed’, a national youth group, where she was responsible for training young counselors.
 She also took an active role on ׳Nof Meshutaf’, where she fostered a young leadership program for Jewish and Arab teens, and a biology teaching position at a public school.

 Ranin holds a BA in nutrition studies from ‘Tel Chai’ college and she will graduate with her MA in Education from ‘Oranim, academic college of education’ in 2019

-Oren Cnaan, Senior Counselor
+Oren Cnaan, Program Manager and a Senior Counselor

 Oren Cnaan, resident of Haifa, has a bachelor degree in social and community education and a teacher's certificate in history and social studies from the Oranim educational college.

 Oren is specialist in education and community building with a focus on young adolescents but worked also with different audiences through municipalities, educational systems and non for profit organizations.

 Oren is also involved in the Haifa's lgbtq community and initiated lgbtq hiking group.
 "As an educator, I believe that we are all part of the human family and I hope that one day we will realize that we all want the same basic things, and that understanding can help us overcome any obstacle".